clipboard copy.png

 The main thing to note is that we’re both obligated by U.S. Copyright Office Law to practice and adhere to the Intellectual Property regulations that keep our economy and industry thriving.

-As you fill out this form, if you don’t know specifics yet, no worries - we can always clarify later!
+As you fill out this form, if you don’t know specifics yet, no worries - this is just a starting point.
+We refine the terms of our agreement according to YOUR budget!

 And if you want to know more before proceeding, you can scroll past the form to read about why we need to cover this base prior to creating your awesome content…